The Grace Trust

 - Clear Purpose: Applications should clearly articulate charitable purpose and impact

-- Research-Ready: The grant committee conducts detailed research, so organizations should ensure their public information is comprehensive and accurate
+- Research-Ready: The grant committee conducts detailed research, so organisations should ensure their public information is comprehensive and accurate

-Example of Successful Funding: The Trust has supported The Air Ambulance Service for eleven years, including a recent £15,000 donation for a LUCAS chest compression device, demonstrating their commitment to long-term partnerships with life-saving organizations.
+Example of Successful Funding: The Trust has supported Warwickshire and Northamptonshire Air Ambulance (WNAA) and the Derbyshire, Leicestershire and Rutland Air Ambulance (DLRAA) for eleven years, including a recent £15,000 donation for a LUCAS chest compression device, demonstrating their commitment to long-term partnerships with life-saving organisations.

 Key Takeaways for Grant Writers

-- Focus on Christian values: Emphasize how your work aligns with Christian principles of service and compassion
+- Focus on Christian values: Emphasise how your work aligns with Christian principles of service and compassion

 - Educational emphasis: If applicable, highlight educational components of your work as this is their largest funding area